Hooks

 - Allows Bash commands that are recognized build/test commands

-- Returns a clear error message explaining which path is blocked and why
+- Returns a clear error message explaining which path is blocked and which

 privacy-block.cjs